noahehall/theBookOfNoah/databases/mysql_new.md

   -- see whos logged in
   show full processlist;

+  -- get the create statement for the given view show create view VIEWNAME;

   -- get the create statement for the given DB show create database DATABASENAME;